hcutler/GovLab_OpenNYU/README.md

 Scrapers and crawlers for The GovLab Open NYU project.

-NSF:
+nsf:
-Scrapes XML files of NSF grant data (2006-2014), converts to .csv format and will generate SQL database.
-Will then query database and run various document classification algorithms for analysis.
+Scrapes XML files of NSF grant data (2006-2014), converts >> .csv format >> SQL database that can be easily queried.

-TWITTER:
+twitter:
-Uses Twython (python wrapper for Twitter API) to get info for a given Twitter username(s).
-Prints out JSON format and generates .txt file
+--use twython to get stats for Twitter user (by username), prints out .json format and generates .txt file --streams tweets containing a given keyword (supports hashtags) --searches tweets for a term and stores data in SQLite database

+cds-nyu:
+scrapes Faculty page on Center for Data Science @ NYU "people" page